matschie1/MQTTDevice/README.md

 PubSubClient (by Nick O''Leary) version 2.6.0

-ArduinoJson (by Benoit Bianchon) version 5.13.4
+ArduinoJson (by Benoit Bianchon) version 5.13.4 (only this version!
+Do not update lib!)

 WiFiManager (by tzapu) version 0.14.0